geobtaa/metadata/index.md

 ## Introduction
-This guide was prepared with the objective of assisting Team Members in the [Big Ten Academic Alliance Geospatial Information Network](http://z.umn.edu/btaagdp) and includes:
+This guide was prepared with the objective of assisting Team Members in the [Big Ten Academic Alliance Geospatial Information Network](http://z.umn.edu/btaagdp) on the BTAA Geoportal's metadata schema, content organization model, and workflows.

-- overviews of collections scope and metadata schemas
-- a general description of the full workflow process
-- the roles and activities undertaken by Team Members and the Metadata Coordinator

 ## Quicklinks